NELP Action Fund

-Only 2,434 workers and small business owners received any DUA payments in the six months after Irma, a mere 35 percent of the people who managed to apply for DUA and were found eligible by the Scott Administration.
+Only 3,744 workers and small business owners received any DUA payments in the six months after Irma, a mere 53 percent of the people who managed to apply for DUA and were found eligible by the Scott Administration.
 That is the lowest share of eligible claimants receiving DUA in the last 30 years.
 More than a third of those receiving DUA only saw their first benefit payment in March 2018 — six months after Hurricane Irma — according to state data reported to the U.S. Department of Labor.

 “I saw first-hand how the Scott Administration botched relief for people who’d lost their livelihoods because of Irma,” said Jennifer Hill, a Miami-based legal advocate.
 “Hurricane victims couldn’t find out how to apply for unemployment insurance online, and back-up phone lines were either shut down or transferred callers out of state to people who couldn’t help them.
 There’s no question that the Scott administration failed tens of thousands of working Floridians.”

-By comparison, 26,326 DUA claims were filed in Texas after Hurricane Harvey, and 8,492 received benefits—more than three times as many as in Florida after Irma.
+By comparison, 26,370 DUA claims were filed in Texas after Hurricane Harvey, and 8,506 received benefits—more than twice as many as in Florida after Irma.
 And that was despite Florida’s Irma-affected workforce being more than twice the size of that affected by Harvey in Texas, according to federal Bureau of Labor Statistics estimates.

 “Governor Scott has made restricting access to unemployment benefits a cornerstone of his tenure in office,” said Dwight Bullard, political director of Florida New Majority.
 “From the rampant website problems attributed to his lack of compassion for families impacted by the ‘Great Recession’ or the suggestion that those receiving any government benefits should be drug tested.
 Governor Scott has proven time and time again that working families in Florida are not the constituency he is focused on.
 The hurricane relief debacle is just the latest in a line of anti-working class policies and efforts supported by Gov. Scott.”